kontent-ai/smart-link/README.md

 ### Live preview in Web Spotlight

-> :warning: **Important:** This feature is currently in early access, which means the API may undergo changes.

-As of version 3.2.0-next.0, the Kontent.ai Smart Link SDK introduces support for live preview within Web Spotlight.
+As of version 3.2.0, the Kontent.ai Smart Link SDK introduces support for live preview within Web Spotlight.
-This feature enahnces the content editing experience by providing real-time updates within your preview environment through iframe communication immediately after edits are made in the in-context editor.
+This feature enhances the content editing experience by providing real-time updates within your preview environment through iframe communication immediately after edits are made in the in-context editor.

 **Note:** The live preview requires manual integration to function.
 Your preview website will not automatically update with changes; it is your responsibility to implement how these updates are processed and displayed in your application.

-#### Current limitations

-Please be aware of the current limitations with live preview:

-- Changes to linked item element or subpage element are not communicated through live preview.
-- Rich-text elements containing linked items, content components, or links to linked items with a URL slug do not trigger update notifications.

 #### Implementing live preview in your application